 Why did you decide to get involved with United Way of Greater Atlanta?

 There’s great power in people uniting together as a community to help children and families cope with the challenges of poverty including homelessness and food insecurity.
 I got involved with United Way of Greater Atlanta because I felt our charitable dollars would have the greatest impact by giving to the United Way of Greater Atlanta.
 I was very moved by United Way’s Child Well-Being Campaign.

 Who or what inspires you to give back to the community?

-Why did you decide to become a Tocqueville Society member by way of the Global Payments Match?
+Why did you decide to become a Tocqueville Society member?

 What advice do you have to navigate the COVID-19 crisis (from a personal and/or corporate perspective)?